-THE working party had strict terms of reference from the Department of Health: to devise an improved syllabus based on the existing district nursing syllabus without prejudice to the implementation of the Briggs recommendations.
+To devise an improved syllabus based on the existing district nursing syllabus without prejudice to the implementation of the Briggs recommendations.

-These words must have also placed severe restrictions on the Panel when they came to consider our report.
-As chairman, I admit that we went beyond our terms of reference and, having once decided the content of an outline curriculum, went on to propose many related ideas which we felt were important for the panel to consider in conjunction with our basic proposals, always understanding that the Panel might be able to comment. only on those proposals that were in accord with the terms of reference specified.
-I feel it is important, however, to mention some of our other proposals as long as the restrictions imposed on the Panel of Assessors are understood.
+These words must have also placed severe restrictions upon the Panel when they came to consider the Working Party's Report.
+As Chairman of the Working Party, I admit that we went beyond our terms of reference and, having once decided the content of an outline curriculum, went on to propose many related ideas which we felt were important for the Panel to consider in conjunction with our basic proposals, always understanding that in making these recommendations we were going outside our brief and that the Panel may only be able to comment on those proposals that were in accord with the terms of reference specified.
+I feel it is important, however, at this time to mention some of our other proposals in the context of the new programme as long as the audience appreciate the Panel of Assessors' restrictions imposed upon them by the terms of reference.

-Method of working
+Method of Working

-Our task had a time limit of 12 months.
+The task given to us to carry out had a time limit of twelve months.
 This meant that no proper study of the work of a district nurse could be undertaken.
 We were all aware of the difficulty of proposing a United Kingdom syllabus when duties varied widely in different parts of the countries concerned.
-The arrangement agreed was that all members of the working party should read the current literature available and then discuss particular items of the working party's work with groups of nurses involved in teaching, education, training, and administration of the nursing service in the 'back home' situation.
-Appendix 5 of the report shows that 50% of the 116 nurses consulted were practical work teachers, while 23% were NOs.
+The arrangement agreed was that all members of the Working Party should read the current literature available and then discuss particular items of the Working Party's work with groups of nurses involved in teaching, education, training, and administration of the nursing service in the 'back home' situation.
+Appendix 5 of the Report shows that 50% of the 116 nurses consulted were Practical Work Teachers, while 23% were Nursing Officers.

 We thought that in the short time available it would not be practical to use our powers of co-option or set up sub-committees, so we used the ad hoc groups of nurses instead.
-The full working party met on nine occasions, all but the first meeting for the whole day.
-To debate certain subjects further, four meetings of either two, three, or four nurse members were held in London, Manchester and Newcastle.
+The full Working Party met on nine occasions, all but the first meeting for the whole day.
+To debate certain subjects further, four meetings of either two, three, or four nurse members were held in London, Manchester and Newcastle upon Tyne.

-Written evidence
+Written Evidence

-We invited over 30 statutory and professional organisations to submit written evidence to us; time did not permit subsequent oral representation.
-Copies of the submissions were given to all members, but each member had additionally a responsibility to present at least two of the papers orally to the full working party after which the evidence was examined in detail.
+We invited over thirty statutory and professional organisations to submit written evidence to us, time did not permit supplementation of this advice by subsequent oral representation.
+Appendix 4 of the Report shows the evidence submitted under the four broad objectives we outlined plus all other relevant comments separately.
+It occurred to us that this was one way of showing how much care and thought we had given to the evidence received.
+Copies of the submissions were given to all members, but each member had additionally a responsibility to present at least two of the papers orally to the full Working party after which the evidence was examined in detail.